Jausmy/Obesity-Dashboard/README.md

 ### Data Analysis Techniques
 The following data analysis techniques were employed:

-•	Descriptive Analysis: We calculated descriptive statistics such as average age, gender distribution, and prevalence of obesity for the overall population and within specific weight classifications.
+•	Descriptive Analysis: We calculated descriptive statistics such as average age, gender distribution, and prevalence of obesity for the overall population.
 This involved summarizing key characteristics of the dataset to provide an overview of the obesity landscape.

 •	Comparative Analysis: We compared the characteristics and behaviors of individuals in different weight classifications (underweight, normal, overweight, obese) to identify potential risk factors and trends associated with obesity.
 This involved grouping data by weight classification and calculating relevant metrics to identify significant differences.

-•	Correlation Analysis: We calculated the correlation between various factors such as fast food consumption, vegetable consumption, physical activity, and technology usage to explore potential relationships with obesity prevalence.
-This involved using statistical methods to measure the strength and direction of the linear relationship between these variables.

-•	Segmentation Analysis: We segmented the data by various factors such as age, gender, and lifestyle choices to identify specific subgroups with higher or lower obesity prevalence.
-This involved dividing the dataset into meaningful groups and analyzing their characteristics to understand the nuances of obesity prevalence within different population segments.

-•	Diagnostic Analysis: This analysis was used to identify the root cause of the higher prevalence of smoking among obese individuals.
-By examining various factors such as stress levels, social influences, and access to healthcare, we aimed to understand the underlying reasons for this association.

 ## Future Considerations for Data Analysis
 In the future, we can leverage additional data analysis techniques to further refine our understanding of obesity and develop more targeted interventions.
 These techniques include: